kpfromer/react-component-setup/README.md

 }

 const { shallow: setup } = SetupComponent(
-    DisplayName,
+    Component: DisplayName,
-    [],
-    { // the default props for the component
+    defaultProps: { // the default props for the component
         name: 'Kyle'
     }
 );